 - Ireland covers an area of 6.9 million hectares, of which 4.4 million hectares is used for agriculture and a further 730,000 hectares for forestry.

 - There are 139,600 farms in Ireland and the average size is 32.5 hectares.

-- According to the Teagasc National Farm Survey 2015, half of Irish farm households have off-farm employment and 2/3 of Irish farmers are over 50.
+- According to the Teagasc National Farm Survey 2016, almost half of Irish farm households have off-farm employment and the average farmer is aged 56.

 - In the period from 2007 to 2013, Ireland got €4.3 billion of public funding in a whole range of different activities supporting agricultural production and benefitting Ireland's rural areas.

 - In the period to 2020, the new CAP will invest €10.7 billion in Ireland's farming sector and rural areas, with additional co- financing from the Irish authorities.